Moamal-2000/e-commerce/README.md

 ## 2. Features
 - User authentication and account management
 - Product catalog with search and filtering
+- Store all the changes in local storage
 - Shopping cart and checkout process
 - Order tracking and history